Learn how Google Signals can enhance your marketing strategy – especially as the web moves towards cookieless browsing.

 To activate Google Signals, log in to Google Analytics and click on the ADMIN tab at the bottom of the left-hand menu.

 With Google Analytics, you can manage multiple accounts and each account can have multiple properties (website, storefront, blog, mobile app, etc.).
-Now, Google Signals is applied to individual properties, so – if you have multiple properties on Google Analytics – you need to choose which one to activate it on.
+Now, Google Signals are applied to individual properties, so – if you have multiple properties on Google Analytics – you need to choose which one to activate them on.

 Once you’ve selected the correct property, click on the Tracking Info tab in the same column and then click Data Collection.
 Next, you’ll see a blue notification banner at the top of the page with a Get Started button – give that a click and follow the prompt instructions until you see the following screen: